An equilibrium index in a sequence refers to an index where the sum of elements before it is equal to the sum of elements after it.

 A{6}=0

-In other words, an array's equilibrium index is an index i at which the total of elements with indices less than i equals the sum of elements with indices greater than i.
-We know that the component at index i is not included in either portion, and it is specified that if more than one equilibrium index exists, you must return the first one.
-If no equilibrium index is found, it Return -1.
+In simpler terms, an equilibrium index of an array is an index denoted as i, where the sum of elements with indices less than i is equal to the sum of elements with indices greater than i.
+It's important to note that the element at index i is not considered in either sum.
+Furthermore, if there are multiple equilibrium indices, the first one encountered should be returned.
+If no equilibrium index is present, the function should output -1.

 Method 1: Using two loops

-In this method, we use two loops in which the outer loop continues through all the elements, while the inner loop determines if the current index selected by the outer loop is an equilibrium index.
-This solution has a time complexity of O(N^2).
-The objective of this approach is to find the sum of all events for each index.
-The outer loop traverses the array of values, and the inner loop determines whether or not it contains an equilibrium index.
+In this technique, we employ a pair of loops where the external loop iterates over all elements, while the internal loop assesses if the current index chosen by the external loop qualifies as an equilibrium index.
+This strategy operates with a time complexity of O(N^2).
+The aim of this methodology is to compute the total sum of all elements for each specific index.
+The external loop navigates through the array elements, and the internal loop evaluates the presence of an equilibrium index at that particular position.

 The sequence of steps: